 - Series 2: Course Communication, Campus Services, Compliance and Copyright

-- Series 3: Student Interaction, Collaboration, and Assessment
+- Series 3: Student Interaction, Collaboration, and Assessment-New Cohort begins May 4, 2015.

 - Series 4: Multimedia, Visual, and Instructor Presence